H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   Selected layers with particularly high feature counts or specialized schemas may reside in PostGIS with provisional structures but await full integration into GBIM embeddings and Chroma collections.
 These layers may still be available for targeted spatial analysis but do not participate in the standard GBIM → text → Chroma pipeline.

 - **New and externally sourced datasets.**
   Additional state and federal datasets, including recent updates and thematic additions, are stored on local media and in PostGIS schemas pending normalization and key alignment.
-Their integration is planned following the established patterns of identity, epoch mapping, and embedding.
+Their integration is scheduled following the established patterns of identity mapping, epoch assignment, and embedding.

 For these datasets, the accurate characterization is that they are present and, in many cases, spatially queryable in PostGIS, but are not yet part of the default GBIM‑driven Hilbert‑space reasoning path used by the RAG and `/search` services.